kowainik/relude/README.md

 {-# LANGUAGE NoImplicitPrelude #-}
 ```

-Or directly in your project `.cabal` file, if you want to use in every module by
+Or directly in your project `.cabal` file, if you want to use it in every module by
 default:

 ```haskell